 TGbe editor: please update the following paragraph in this subclause as shown below:

-WNM sleep mode is an extended power save mode for non-AP STAs in which a non-AP STA need not listen for every DTIM Beacon frame, and need not perform GTK/IGTK/BIGTK updates.
-WNM sleep mode enables a non-AP STA to signal to an AP that it might sleep for a specified length of time.
-This enables a non-AP STA to reduce power consumption and remain associated while the non-AP STA has no traffic to send to or receive from the AP.
+WNM sleep mode is an extended power save mode in which a non-AP STA or a non-AP MLD need not listen for every DTIM Beacon frame, and need not perform GTK/IGTK/BIGTK updates.
+WNM sleep mode enables a non-AP STA or a non-AP MLD to signal to an AP that it might sleep for a specified length of time.
+This enables a non-AP STA or a non-AP MLD to reduce power consumption and remain associated while the non-AP STA or non-AP MLD has no traffic to send to or receive from the AP or AP MLD.

 WNM Sleep Mode Response frame format